ReubenBond/orleans/src/Documentation/grains/index.md

 }
 ```

-# Returning Values from Grain Methods
+## Returning values from grain methods

 A grain method that returns a value of type `T` is defined in a grain interface as returning a `Task<T>`.
 For grain methods not marked with the `async` keyword, when the return value is available, it is usually returned via the following statement: